-Representative officers of the South West Wales Minerals Planning Group of authorities meet regularly to discuss cross boundary minerals issues, including their shared apportionment.
+As required by RTS2, representative officers of the South West Wales Minerals Planning Group of authorities meet regularly to discuss cross boundary minerals issues, including the requirement for a Statement of Sub-regional Collaboration.
 The Group has sought to establish from the minerals industry whether there are any reserves of sand and gravel within the region that they have identified for future provision, but to date no sites have come forward.
-Three candidate sites have been submitted to Pembrokeshire County Council and One Candidate Site has been submitted to Ceredigion County Council for consideration in their respective LDP Reviews, but the assessments of the suitability of the sites has yet to be made.
+Three candidate sites have been submitted to Pembrokeshire County Council and One Candidate Site has been submitted to Ceredigion County Council for consideration in their respective LDP Reviews, but a full assessment of the suitability of the sites has yet to be made.